 At Springfield Academy, we believe that our children need a curriculum that promotes ambition and aspiration, through purposeful and rich experiences that broadens their perspectives on life.
 We know that our children need a curriculum that embeds knowledge, expands vocabulary and captures their imagination.
 We ensure that our curriculum provides the vital inspiration and challenge to give our children the confidence to choose and own their future.

-At Springfield, we have designed an interesting, engaging and relevant curriculum using a topic approach.
+We have designed an interesting, engaging and relevant curriculum using a topic approach.
 Each topic has a main subject focus, but covers other different subject areas within it.
 For example, our Year 6 topic ‘What would happen if I got ill in the past?’ has a History focus, but includes Science, Art, Music, Geography and D&T.

 Classes work in paired teams on the same topics, which are changed every half term.
 We have a two year cycle to ensure that the children do not repeat the same topics as they progress through the school.